Some Software I Like a Lot

 - Everything Search

 - Most of the time when I want to find a file on my computer, I now turn to Everything Search, an amazing desktop search engine that can find virtually ANY file on my harddrive with breathtaking speed.
 Unlike some desktop search engines, it doesn't index a file's contents, but increasingly I'm finding it more useful because it helps me locate any kind of file so quickly.
 I don't have to know where to look or when the file was created or accessed--I just give Everything all or part of the filename, and almost as soon as I've finished typing the name, it has located the file or folder I'm seeking and gives me direct access to it.
+(NOTE: Everything Search searches only for filenames, not for a file's contents.
+When I need to search contents, I turn to FileLocator Pro, which is also available in a freeware version, Agent Ransack, with somewhat reduced features.)
 Everything Search is FREE for Windows 2000, XP, 2003, Vista, and Windows 7.

 - LaunchBar Commander